NovaSky-AI/SkyThought/base_instruct_evals.md

 1. For `lm_eval`, please follow the instructions [here](https://github.com/EleutherAI/lm-evaluation-harness/tree/703fbffd6fe5e136bbb9d884cb40844e5503ae5d?tab=readme-ov-file#install) and use commit https://github.com/EleutherAI/lm-evaluation-harness/commit/703fbffd6fe5e136bbb9d884cb40844e5503ae5d
 2. For `fastchat`, follow the instructions [here](https://github.com/lm-sys/FastChat/tree/main/fastchat/llm_judge#install).
 The current implementation of Fastchat is based on OpenAI version <= 0.28.0.
 For making use of the latest vllm backend, it is recommended to migrate the `llm_judge` folder to use openai>=1.0.0.
 You can run `openai migrate` for the fastchat codebase or follow the PR [here](https://github.com/lm-sys/FastChat/pull/2915/files)
 3. For `BFCL`, you can follow the official instructions [here](https://github.com/ShishirPatil/gorilla/tree/main/berkeley-function-call-leaderboard#basic-installation).
 We further evaulate on all test categories, which requires [setting up environment variables](https://github.com/ShishirPatil/gorilla/tree/main/berkeley-function-call-leaderboard#setting-up-environment-variables), and [obtaining API keys for executable test categories](https://github.com/ShishirPatil/gorilla/tree/main/berkeley-function-call-leaderboard#api-keys-for-executable-test-categories).
 Make sure to use changes from [this PR](https://github.com/ShishirPatil/gorilla/pull/888) for QwQ and Sky-T1 model support.
+4. For `Arena-Hard` results, you can follow the instructions [here](https://github.com/lmarena/arena-hard-auto).
+We use `gpt-4-1106-preview` as the judge.

 ## Commands for reproducing results